 Easy answer- No. However, that doesn't make a very long blog or helpful blog post ;)

-So, in this blog you'll find a sample definition of no-fault auto insurance, including a few no-fault states and information about what type of state Ohio is for auto insurance (hint: comparative negligence is the answer here).
+So, in this blog you'll find a sample definition of no-fault auto insurance, including a few no-fault states and information about what type of state Ohio is for auto insurance.
 Hopefully these explanations will help you understand the difference between the two and especially how Ohio operates in regards to fault and claims payment for an auto accident.